vitalykoltov/hashicorp-assignment/terraform-getting-started.md

 ## Connect to NGINX web server.

-Connect to NGINX webserver running inside Docker container.
+Connect to NGINX web server running inside Docker container.
 Type `curl http://localhost` and press ENTER:

 Output of a successful connection request will include a string **Welcome to nginx!**: